-- 1. Remove the top cowling. - Remove the flywheel cover after removing the bolt.
+- 1. Remove the top cowling. - 2.
+Remove the flywheel cover after removing the bolt.

-Prepare the engine for starting.
-For further information, see page 58.
-Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch.

-4. Turn on the main switch.

-- starter rope into the notch in the flywheel rotor and wind the rope around the flywheel several turns clockwise. - Give a strong pull straight out to crank the engine Repeat if necessary.
+- 3. Prepare the engine for starting.
+For further information, see page 62.
+Be sure the engine is in neutral and that the clip is attached to the engine shut-off switch. - Insert the knotted end of the emergency starter rope into the notch in the flywheel rotor and wind the rope around the flywheel several turns clockwise. - Give a strong pull straight out to crank the engine.
+Repeat if necessary.
 WARNING!
 Do not install the top cowling when engine is running.
 [EWM00622]